agrology/public-api-docs/README.md

 ### Retrieve Weather Service Predictions Data

-Weather Service Predictions data can be accessed by Site, Node, Block or Device.
+Weather Service Predictions data can be accessed by Site, Node or Device.
 Predictions are available for up to 4 days in advance.
 A Site ID is required for all scopes.
 The Time Range can be omitted and will assume a time of Now and return all future predictions.

 By Site: https://api.agrology.ag/v2/predictions/weather/{siteID}/{timeRange}